 Oddly enough, Lincoln County, with a population of about 10,000, had a huge number of divorces as compared with other counties of similar sizes.
 This discrepancy is explained by the fact that this county is one of the few counties in the nation where you can get divorced by mail and never have to appear in court.
 Plus, neither party is required to live in the county in order to get divorced, although they do need to agree on filing for divorce in Lincoln County.
 These are two features that make the county an attractive choice for getting divorced quickly and easily.

-The divorce attorneys at Ashby Law know how to handle all aspects of Washington divorce and family law cases.
+The divorce attorneys at Pacific Northwest Family Law know how to handle all aspects of Washington divorce and family law cases.
 No matter what type of issues your divorce may involve, we are here to help and give you the advice that you need.
 Contact our office by e-mailing us at [email protected]or call us at 1-509-792-3591 to schedule an appointment with one of our experienced divorce lawyers.